ampslive/DSA/Algo/Sorting/InsertionSort/InsertionSort.md

 ### Steps

 - First element is considered as sorted and the remaining elements are considered as unsorted.
-- On each pass of the unsorted part, the element is compared with elements in the sorted part and placed accordingly
+- On each pass of the unsorted part, the first element is compared with elements in the sorted part and placed accordingly

 ## BigO
 - O(n<sup>2</sup>)